chriswasser/Music-Tagger/README.md

 ## Installation

-- The currently supported Python version can be found in `version.txt`.
+- The currently supported Python version can be found in `.python-version`.
 - The current package dependencies can be found in `requirements.txt`.
 - The used [`ffmpeg-normalize`](https://github.com/slhck/ffmpeg-normalize "Github ffmpeg-normalize") package requires [FFmpeg](https://ffmpeg.org "FFmpeg homepage").
 See installation instructions on either webpage.
 - The used [`pyacoustid`](https://github.com/beetbox/pyacoustid "Github pyacoustid") package required the [Chromaprint](https://github.com/acoustid/chromaprint "Github chromaprint") fingerprinting library.
 See installation instructions on either webpage.